Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **Classification with KNN**: A method that assigns the class based on the majority vote of the K nearest neighbors.
 - **Clustering**: An unsupervised learning technique for grouping similar data.
 - **CNN (Convolutional Neural Network)**: A neural network excellent for processing images and static objects, though it does not consider temporal context.
+- **Convolution operation in CNN**: A mathematical process that allows the network to extract relevant features from an image.
 - **Convolutional Base**: Part of a CNN model that extracts features from images without including fully connected layers.
 - **Conv2D (Convolutional Layer)**: A convolutional layer that applies filters to the input to extract important features.
 - **Cropping2D (Output Cropping)**: Trims parts of the output to correct mismatches in dimensions.